 Bradbury’s provide lunches to the school.
 Your child can avail of this lunch free of charge.
+We are delighted that we have now rolled out hot lunches to our pupils in 1st-6th class.
 You also have the option of sending in your own packed lunch if preferred.

 We operate a Healthy Eating Policy in Kilberry.
 Studies have shown that healthy food improves children’s concentration and learning.
 Sweets, crisps, fruit winders, chewing gum and fizzy drinks are not allowed in school.
 We also discourage chocolate biscuits/buns.
 We do not allow pupils to share lunches as we have a number of pupils with various allergies.
 We ask that no foods containing nuts are included in your child’s lunch.
 If your child has signed up for the school lunches, they are expected to take them.

 Joining the school Parents’ Council is a wonderful way to get involved in our school community, and to use your skills and talents to benefit your own children and indeed all the children of our school.